epinio/docs/docs/howtos/customization/using_custom_service_values.md

 ## Audience

-This documentation is for operators specifying custom services for users, and users creating instances of those custom services needing to customize them.
+This documentation is for operators specifying custom services for users, and users creating instances of those custom services who need to customize them.

 Operators are shown how to specify user settings based on the form of the field in the `values.yaml` file of the underlying service Helm chart.